Asymptotics of $\ell_2$ Regularized Network Embeddings: Experiments

 \subsection{Node classification experiments}

-To evaluate the performance of different embedding methods for node classification tasks, we take 25 training runs over the graph learned in an unsupervised fashion without access to the node labels in order to learn a network embedding.
-For each training run, we learn a one-versus-rest multinomial classifier for the node classes, and then evaluate the performance over 25 randomized 5\%/95\% stratified training/test splits of the node labels.
-The accuracy, macro and micro F1 scores are then averaged across both the training/test splits and training runs, and the total variances are also computed in order to give standard deviation estimates.

-Table~\ref{tab:node_class_results_macro} and Figure~\ref{fig:node_pred_graphs} show the Macro F1 scores for each method and dataset, with the remaining metrics displayed in Appendix~\ref{sec:app:exps}.
-Similar to within the link prediction experiments, we see that the optimally regularized node2vec methods are competitive, if not outperforming, the GCN and GraphSAGE trained through the node2vec loss, and is outperformed by the GCN learned using Deep Graph Infomax by no more than two percentage points.
-In these experiments, the standard deviations correspond partially to the randomness induced by the training/test splits of the node labels, and suggest that the regularized version of node2vec is no less robust to particular choices of training/test splits than the unregularized version, or other embedding methods.
+To evaluate performance for the node classification task, we learn a network embedding without access to the node labels, and then learn/evaluate a one-versus-rest multinomial node classifier using 5\%/95\% stratified training/test splits of the node labels.
+We repeat this over 25 training runs of the embeddings, and a further 25 training/test splits for the node classifiers per embedding.
+Table~\ref{tab:link_results_pr} and Figure~\ref{fig:link_class_graphs} show the average macro F1 scores and their standard deviation for each method and dataset.
+Similar to the link prediction experiments, we see that the optimally regularized node2vec methods are competitive, if not outperforming, the GCN and GraphSAGE trained through the node2vec loss, and is outperformed by the GCN learned using DGI by no more than two percentage points.
+In these experiments, the standard deviations correspond partially to the randomness induced by the training/test splits of the node labels, and suggest that the regularized version of node2vec is no less robust to particular choices of training/test splits than the other methods.

-We note that the optimal performance on PubMed is given by the regularized node2vec with node features.
-However, as the highest level of performance is performed when the regularization weight is so large that the learnt embeddings are uninformative (as illustrated in Figure~\ref{fig:tsne_cora}), this suggests that the nodes can be classified using only the covariate information, and that the network features are not needed.
+Interestingly, we note that the optimal performance on PubMed is given by the regularized node2vec with node features.
+However, as the highest level of performance is performed when the regularization weight is so large that the learnt embeddings are uninformative (as illustrated by the massive decrease in performance of the regularized method without node features), this suggests that the nodes can be classified using only the covariate information, and that the network features are not needed.
+As the dataset only has three distinct classes corresponding to the academic field, and the node features are TF-IDF embeddings of the academic papers, this is not too surprising.

-\section{CONCLUSION}
+\section{Conclusion}